davenquinn/xenoliths/paper/text/figure-captions.md

 of the Crystal Knob source locale at 19 Ma [see also @fig:reconstruction].
-Crystal Knob can be restored to ~350 km SE of its current location, accounting for ~310 km displacement on modern San Andreas Fault and ~40 km remainder on the Rinconada fault within the Salinian block.
+Crystal Knob can be restored to ~350 km SE of its current location, accounting for ~310 km displacement on modern San Andreas Fault and ~40 km remainder on the Rinconada fault within the area of Salinian nappes.

 ##microscope-images
 Optical petrographic images (2.5 mm wide field of view) showing characteristic textures